Kalash0503/Housing_price-Prediction/README.md

 Installation

-To run this project, you will need Python 3.x installed on your machine.
-Additionally, ensure you have the following libraries installed:
+To run this undertaking, you may need Python three.X set up in your device.
+Additionally, make certain you have the subsequent libraries established:

 Pandas
 NumPy